rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    ### Docker pull

-0. To bring the Dockerfile local:
+0. To bring the Dockerfile local without running it also:

    <tt><strong>docker pull library/hello-world
    </strong></tt>